avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 # Installing a Full Desktop environment

 After you setup a connection to internet, you can install a Desktop environment

+	sudo apt-get update
+	sudo apt-get dist-upgrade
+	sync
+	sudo apt-get install lxde

+Wait until it finished and issue:

+	sync
+	sudo shutdown -h now (wait for the heartbeat to stop and cut power)

+Reboot and you have LXDE Desktop

 # Credits
 Kernel 4.17.4 based on mainline kernel (https://www.kernel.org/).